jethrokuan/braindump/content/posts/fitness.md

 Your current posture is the result of your body's adaptations to the demands you place on it.
-Your body builds strength and flexibility where demaind is placed on it, and loses strength and flexibility when no stressors are applied.
+Your body builds strength and flexibility where demand is placed on it, and loses strength and flexibility when no stressors are applied.

 The factors that lead to increased incidence of back pain are